smeevil/responsive-block-grid/README.md

 Meteor produces a new cursor when a helper is updated reactively, so any collection filtering on the frontend must use Isotope's filtering functionality, and not Meteor's.

-Reactivity can still be taken advantage of, however, if a reactive var containing an Isotope-style CSS selector is passed to this plugin using a helper.
-This will then select over properties made available to that selector by the filterProperties list.
-The filterProperties list shouldn't contain spaces between the separators.
+Reactivity can still be taken advantage of, however, if a reactive var containing an object containing the properties and values to be filtered by, in the local template instance context.
+This can be passed to this plugin via a helper.
 Be sure to return a reference to the same reactive var, and not a reference to a new one in the helper.

 ~~~js
 var reactiveFilter = new ReactiveVar({